 Students wishing to be teachers should apply for admission to a teacher education program at the Department of Education during the second semester of their sophomore year.
 At that time they must have completed at least ten course units of college work with a cumulative average of C (2.0) and must provide evidence that they have had at least twenty-five hours of experience working with school-aged young people.
+Beginning with the class entering in 1983, students will be required to pass competency tests in English, mathematics, and reading.
 To remain in the program students must maintain a 2.0 average in all of their courses, in their declared major and minor, and in their professional education courses.
 In addition they must receive the positive recommendation of their instructor in Education 301-303 and, if in special education, their instructor in Education 216.

-To be admitted to directed teaching students must, in addition, have completed at least twenty five course units including at least six in their major concentration, must have the approval of the Department of Education and of their major adviser, and must have completed all of their professional education requirements except for Education 304.
+To be admitted to directed teaching students must, in addition, have completed at least twenty-five course units including at least six in their major concentration, must have the approval of the Department of Education and of their major adviser, and must have completed all of their professional education requirements except for Education 304.
 Formal application must be made by February 1 of the school year preceding the anticipated directed teaching.